ominousjin/Perpetual-Autodidacticism/SQL/README.md

     Results in `Error Code: 1136.
 Column count doesn't match value count at row 1`.

-    One way to deal with it is to add to only selected columns.
+    One way to deal with it is to add data to only selected columns.

     Example: